-While it is technically possible to get a loan for the down payment on a home it can create some significant challenges when you apply for a mortgage so there are many points to consider.
+While it is technically possible to get a loan for the down payment on a home it can create some significant challenges when you apply for a mortgage so there are many points to consider, which we explain in detail below.
 When you take all of these points into account, you can understand why most people do not get a loan for their down payment to buy a home.

-The first point to keep in mind is that you are required to disclose all loans and debts you are responsible for when you apply for a mortgage, including any down payment loan from a relative or friend that may not show up on your credit report.
+The first point to keep in mind is that you are required to disclose all loans and debts you are responsible for when you apply for a mortgage, including any loans from a relative or friend that may not show up on your credit report.
 The lender reviews the terms for all loans to understand the required payment and any collateral used for the loan.

 The final point to understand about a down payment loan is that any monthly payments you are required to make are included in your debt-to-income ratio which impacts what size mortgage you qualify for.
 The higher your monthly debt expense, the lower the mortgage amount you can afford.
-So if your down payment loan or monthly payment are too high you may not be able to get approved for the mortgage you need to buy the home.
+So if the monthly payments for the loan plus your other debts such as credit cards and car, personal and student loans are too high, you may not get approved for the mortgage you want.

-It is important to highlight that there are alternatives to paying for your down payment besides getting a loan.
-We provide a comprehensive review of Down Payment Assistance Programs, including grants and subordinated second loans.
-These programs can help you pay for part or all of the down payment to buy a home and are implemented with the full cooperation and coordination of your mortgage lender.
+It is important to highlight that there are alternatives to paying for your down payment besides getting a loan including home buyer assistance programs and grants.
+These programs can help you pay for part or all of the down payment to buy a home and are implemented with the full cooperation and coordination of your lender.

-These programs are usually much simpler and more cost-effective ways to help you pay for the down payment to buy a home than a loan from a friend, relative or other source.
+These programs are usually a much simpler and more cost-effective way to help you pay for the down payment to buy a home than a loan from a friend, relative or other source.

 The table below shows mortgage terms for leading lenders in your area.
 We recommend that you contact multiple lenders to confirm their down payment requirements.
 Shopping lenders also enables you to find the lender and mortgage that are right for you.